yosh95/chat/README.md

 ## Extending to Other LLMs

-To add support for another LLM, create a new Python file (e.g., `new_llm.py`) and create a class tha t inherits from `chat.Chat`.
-Implement the `_send()` method to handle sending requests and receivin g responses from the new LLM's API.
-Update the `.env` file with the necessary API keys and model na mes.
+To add support for another LLM, create a new Python file (e.g., `new_llm.py`) and create a class that inherits from `chat.Chat`.
+Implement the `_send()` method to handle sending requests and receiving responses from the new LLM's API.
+Update the `.env` file with the necessary API keys and model names.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request if you have any suggestion s or improvements.
+Please open an issue or submit a pull request if you have any suggestions or improvements.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+MIT license